ankurdaharwal/vikings/dapp/README.md

 - `yarn`

 ## Environment File (.env)
-- PROVIDER_URL: Alchemy or any other Provider endpoint (Default: Rinkeby)
+- PROVIDER_URL: Alchemy or any other Provider endpoint (Default: Matic Testnet)
 - PRIVATE_KEY: Private key for the deployer account

 ## Production Build